From Empirical Evaluation to Context-Aware Enhancement: Repairing Regression Errors with LLMs: RQ2: Effectiveness of APR Techniques on Regression Bugs

-Conversely, ChatGPT-4o (Conversation) is able to repair five bugs, including \textit{RegressionBug-22, 40, 62, 78}, and \textit{85}, that RepairLLaMA fails to fix.
-To illustrate this effectiveness, we present \textit{RegressionBug-85} as a representative example.
-ChatGPT-4o successfully repaired this bug after four attempts and two rounds of interaction.
+\firstrevision{\textbf{\textit{Bugs fixed by ChatGPT-4o (Conversation) but not RepairLLaMA.}} ChatGPT-4o (Conversation) is able to repair bugs that RepairLLaMA fails to fix, as illustrated by \textit{RegressionBug-85}.} ChatGPT-4o successfully repaired this bug after four attempts and two rounds of interaction.
 In the first round, it produced a partial fix and responded with the following insight: \begin{itemize} \item[] \textit{"...
 The error message indicates that the expected output should have the `metadata` argument only in the `if` condition and not in the `else` condition.
 The current implementation mistakenly includes `metadata` in both branches of the conditional expression..."} \end{itemize} Although this patch did not yet pass the test case, the response demonstrated its ability to reason about the structure of the bug.
 In the second round, ChatGPT-4o refined its fix with the following response: \begin{itemize} \item[] \textit{"...
 To address the error you mentioned, it seems the issue lies in how the conditional expression is being constructed, particularly regarding the parameters passed to the `construct` method for the `SOY\_VISUAL\_ELEMENT`.
 The test case indicates that when `GOOG\_DEBUG` is `true`, the `SOY\_VISUAL\_ELEMENT` should be constructed with both the ID and the name, while when `GOOG\_DEBUG` is `false`, it should be constructed with only the ID..."} \end{itemize} This revised fix passed the test case and demonstrates how ChatGPT-4o with conversation effectively leverages failing test case information and interaction history to guide its repair process.
 The example highlights the benefit of interactive, test-driven repair in addressing complex semantic errors.

+\firstrevision{\textbf{\textit{A difficult instance fixed by no technique.}} We present \textit{RegressionBug-76} as a representative difficult instance that no evaluated technique could fix.
+This bug is from the \textit{cron-utils} project, which supports Quartz cron expressions including "overflow ranges", i.e., ranges where the start value exceeds the end value, representing a wrap-around (e.g., 20--10 for seconds means seconds 20 to 59 and 0 to 10).
+A bug-inducing commit (\textit{``Issue \#305: Fix bug regarding bad year handling for next execution''}) added \texttt{.withStrictRange()} to the seconds, minutes, hours, day-of-month, and year field definitions in the Quartz definition builder, inadvertently rejecting overflow ranges as invalid and breaking backward compatibility.
+The failures are observed below:}